-If you connect a computer to the projector with a USB cable, as described on page 41, you can use the remote control in place of your computer's mouse.
+If you connect a computer to the projector with a USB cable, as described on page 42, then select Wireless Mouse for the USB Type B setting in the Extended menu (see page 112), you can use the remote control in place of your computer's mouse.
 This gives you more flexibility when delivering slideshow-style presentations, since you won't have to stand next to the computer to change slides.